FoalTS/foal/docs/comparison-with-other-frameworks.md

 ### Philosophy & Objectives

 The two frameworks have also philosophical differences in their objectives.
-Nest focuses on providing application *architecture* to developpers.
+Nest focuses on providing application *architecture* to developers.

 Foal TS, while providing the architecture, aims also to offer a rich development environment and ready-to-use components to build from end to end a complete application.